- Photorejuvenation treats sun-damaged skin as well as other common skin issues using broad-spectrum light technology.

-While it may cost a little more than other treatments, the fact that it has few side-effects [none at all with LED] nor associated recovery time make it a skincare option well worthy of consideration for anyone looking to improve their complexion without needing to take time away from work.
+While it may cost slightly more than other treatments, that it has few side effects (none at all with LED) nor associated recovery time makes it a skin care option well worthy of consideration for those looking to improve their complexion without any downtime.

 Although IPL photorejuvenation is best suited for people with light skin and some degree of skin elasticity, LED treatments can be safely administered to people of all skin types.
 Those with darker skin can undergo photorejuvenation procedures, but should opt for less intense treatments to avoid potential pigmentation issues.

 - Omi T. (2012).
 Photopneumatic technology in acne treatment and skin rejuvenation: histological assessment.
 Laser therapy, 21(2), 113–123. doi:10.5978/islsm.12-OR-07

 - Michael I. Kulick, Photorejuvenation: Using Intense Pulsed Light Technology in a Cosmetic Surgery Practice, Aesthetic Surgery Journal, Volume 21, Issue 3, May 2001, Pages 255–258, https://doi.org/10.1067/maj.2001.116243